kedro-org/kedro/docs/source/06_nodes_and_pipelines/03_modular_pipelines.md

 ## Using a modular pipeline multiple times

 Reusing pipelines for slightly different purposes can be a real accelerator for teams and organisations when they reach a certain scale.
+In the real world, one could imagine pipelines with responsibilities like profiling or feature engineering being reused within the same project or even across projects via [micro-packaging](04_micro_packaging.md).

+* In an ideal world, we would like to use the `cook_pipeline` twice as you would `defrost` and `grill` multiple meals beyond the `veg` currently hard-coded.
 * Namespaces allow you to '[instantiate](https://en.wikipedia.org/wiki/Instance_(computer_science))' the same pipeline multiple times and keep operations isolated.
 * Like one provides arguments to a class' constructor, you can provide overriding inputs/outputs/parameters to the `pipeline()` wrapper.